IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/DBA/VerifyDIS.md

 You can use any SQL client tool you like to write SQL queries that use SQL Data Insights.
 For example, when using a 3270 emulator you could use SQL Processor Using File Input (SPUFI) (1) or Query Management Facility (QMF) (2).
-Alternatively, from a Windows client you could use a developer Integrated Development Environment (IDE), or an analytics tool like QMF workstation.
+Alternatively, from a Windows client you could use a developer Integrated Development Environment (IDE), or an analytics tool like QMF Workstation.
 { .annotate }

 1. SPUFI is a database facility invented by IBM for interfacing with their Db2 system.
 It is accessed from within TSO ISPF from the DB2I Primary Option menu.
 SPUFI allows direct input of SQL commands in the TSO environment, rather than having them embedded within a program.
 Learn more about SPUFI <a href="https://en.wikipedia.org/wiki/IBM_Spufi" target="_blank">here</a>.